 Treasury committee The Cabinet committee that evaluates all requests for additional funds for unavoidable and unforeseen expenditure during a financial year.
-Twin deficits The twin deficit establishes a link between a country's fiscal policy (budget deficit) and its external balance (current account deficit).
 Unallocated reserves Potential expenditure provision not allocated to a particular use.
 Mainly consists of the contingency reserve and amounts of money left unallocated by provinces.